 For ultra-wide photos, the M31s has a 12MP camera, which is the highest-resolution ultra-wide camera of any M series phone yet.
 The 12MP sensor enables slightly higher detail in ultra-wide shots compared to the 8MP sensor Samsung used previously, at least when you zoom in.
 However, the depth, macro, and selfie cameras remain the same as those on the M31, so once again I would suggest checking our review of that phone if you want all the details and some camera samples.

-Galaxy M31s battery life, charging
+Battery life, charging

 Battery life on the M31s is as amazing as it was on the M31 (nearly two days with light use and a full day with heavy use), but faster charging makes a world of difference.
 You no longer need to wait almost two hours and a half for the phone to attain full charge.
 That happens in a little less than 100 minutes now, and an hour of charging can comfortably get you through the entire workday thanks to the large battery capacity.
 In case you’re wondering, yes, you do get a 25W charger in the box.